Provided by Google Translate

 Let’s change course

 Protecting the ocean, us and our planet from climate change will take a comprehensive shift away from harmful oil and gas to responsible clean ocean energy.
-From smart responsible planning, including no future oil and gas leases to structuring offshore wind development to be safe for marine life; to reconfiguring ocean energy financing, including phasing out oil and gas subsidies, and mobilizing funding for marine renewable energy; and to making sure the end-of-life processes for infrastructure in the ocean are safer and more accountable, this transition will require coordinated, long-term strategies.
+This transition will require coordinated, long-term strategies including: responsible planning, with no future oil and gas leases, a global reduction in plastic production, and smart structuring of offshore wind development to be safe for marine life; a reconfiguration of ocean energy financing, including phasing out oil and gas subsidies, and mobilizing funding for marine renewable energy; and smart end-of-life processes for infrastructure in the ocean are safer and more accountable.
 Find recommendations to get there below:

 How policymakers can expand offshore wind